-Catherine's new novel, The Feud, will be published November 15, 2018 by Heliotrope Books.
+Catherine's new novel, The Feud, was published November 15, 2018 by Heliotrope Books.
 The story of work friends who become bitter enemies, the book is inspired by a feud at an office where Catherine worked for many years.

 Betrayal by a woman friend is always bitter, but in this case the enmity leads to devastating romantic and reputational consequences.
 Nonetheless, there's a certain comic ingenuity in how each woman plots the other's downfall.
 It's a sad story ... that may make you smile.
 Roberta drinks a lot of wine, and Nikki smokes a lot of weed, but can anything really help them find peace?